f-droid/fdroidclient/README.md

 Building as part of a ROM
 -------------------------

-Add the following lines to your repo manifest
+Add the following lines to your repo manifest:

 ```
 <remote name="fdroid" fetch="https://git.gitorious.org/f-droid" />